-People with LTBI are encouraged to undergo medical treatment because in some individuals the bacteria may reactivate and cause disease.
+PPeople with LTBI are encouraged to undergo medical treatment because in some individuals the bacteria may reactivate and cause disease.
 People with active TB need to start treatments as soon as possible.
-Many patients begin treatments with only a presumptive diagnosis because their doctors know it is important to treat patients early in the infection with the appropriate antimicrobial the parasites are susceptible to and to slow and/or halt parasite-generated symptoms and parasite spread to other body regions.
-The CDC lists nine different drugs that can be used either alone or in combination if necessary (see second reference).
-Your doctor can design the best way to treat you for either latent (LTBI) or active TB infections; guidelines are available from the CDC.
+Many patients begin treatments with only a presumptive diagnosis because their doctors know it is important to treat patients early in the infection.
+Treatment is with antimicrobial agents -- typically a combination of three or more drugs -- the bacteria are susceptible to in order to slow and/or halt infection-generated symptoms and bacterial spread to other body regions.
+The CDC lists more than 20 different drugs that are used in various combinations.
+Your doctor can design the best way to treat you for either latent (LTBI) or active TB infections.
+Guidelines are available from the CDC.

 United States.
 Centers for Disease Control and Prevention.
 "Tuberculosis (TB): Testing & Diagnosis."
 Apr.
 12, 2013. <http://www.cdc.gov/tb/topic/testing/>.